VezhnovetsDima/Lumia/README.md

 # Airdrop Smart Contract System

+## How to use for checking person

+1) It is not gpt comments, It is NatSpec docs.
+It is standart for solidity programming (https://docs.soliditylang.org/en/latest/natspec-format.html).
+Structure fields got description for better understanding what each field means.

+3) how to deploy locally
+3.1)npm i - install dependencies
+3.2)npx hardhat node - start local blockchain, there are 20 test addresses and their private keys 3.3)deploy our contract in local testnet.
+Just use specially prepared script in script package.
+To use it run this command npx hardhat run script/deploy.ts --network localhost. if you want to deploy to mainnet you need to specify --network ethereum.
+As a result you will see the deployed contract address.
+If you deploy in localhost there is a special TestToken contract.

+3.4)Start new campaign - npx hardhat run .\script\initCampaign.ts --network localhost.
+We need to specify: address of deployed contract, address of token, amount of tokens for airdrop campaign.

+3.5)Finalize campaign npx hardhat run .\script\finalizeCampaign.ts --network localhost.

+Parameters: airdrop contract address, vestingStartDelay(if it is zero vestings starts right now), durationInDays length of vesting period from start date,gasLimit: gasLimit, campaignIds - campaign ids we want to finalize, csvPath - path to csv file with participants.

+Includes: read multiple participants csv, build merkleProof(can finalize many campaigns in one call), then write the execution results in console.

+3.6)Claim airdrop to user npx hardhat run .\script\claim.ts --network localhost.
+Paremeter: contractAddress - airdrop contract address, userAddress - address of user who claimin, privateKey - user private key, campaignId - campaign user wants to claim, csvFilePath - path to csv(can be changed to sql database iterraction or something else) to evaluate proofs for user, gasLimit - gasLimit for transaction.
+Includes: building tree and counting proofs, sending transaction, output result

+3.7)withdrawUnclaimed //todo функция дополнительная, задумался что моедт быть полезной, если нужно напишу скрипт

 ## 1. Overview
 We are developing a reusable Airdrop Smart Contract designed to manage multiple token distribution campaigns (airdrops).